mnit-rtmc/iris/docs/alerts.md

 ## Setting Up CAP Interface

-The interface with IPAWS-OPEN is configured via a [comm link].
-This `comm link` must use the `CAP` protocol and contain the URL for a valid CAP feed.
+The IPAWS-OPEN interface is configured via a [comm link].
+The [comm config] must use the `CAP` protocol, with a `timeout` of 8 seconds and `idle disconnect` time of 10 seconds.
 A polling period of 60 seconds is recommended, but you may use longer periods if desired.

-Also, set `idle_disconnect_sec` in the comm configuration to 10 seconds.
+The `comm link` must contain the URL for a valid CAP feed.
+For IPAWS-OPEN, the `path` ends with `recent/`, followed by a date/time stamp.
+IRIS will add the date/time to each request if the provided URL ends with `/`.
+The URL must also contain a query string with a your pin (*e.g.* `?pin=ABC123`).

 A CAP `comm link` requires a [controller] in `ACTIVE` condition to operate.
 With polling enabled and the controller in active condition, IRIS will poll the